-In our original call for land nominations in 2017, we stated that the National Radioactive Waste Management Facility (NRWMF) required ‘no less than 100ha’ of land.
-Our initial estimates identified that the NRWMF needed 40ha of land, while an additional 60ha of land was needed as a buffer zone between the facility, its supporting infrastructure, and neighbouring land.
+In our original call for land nominations in 2017, we stated that the National Radioactive Waste Management Facility required ‘no less than 100ha’ of land.
+Our initial estimates identified that the facility needed 40ha of land.
+An additional 60ha of land was needed as a buffer zone between the facility, its supporting infrastructure, and neighbouring land.

-Since the nominations, we’ve undertaken extensive site characterisations to assess geography, flora and fauna and cultural heritage.
-The studies have identified the need for a larger buffer zone to accommodate site features, power infrastructure, and road access at Napandee, near Kimba in the Eyre Peninsula, South Australia.
+Since the nominations, we’ve undertaken extensive site characterisations to assess geography, flora and fauna, and cultural heritage.
+The studies identified the need for a larger buffer zone to accommodate site features, power infrastructure, and road access at Napandee, near Kimba in the Eyre Peninsula, South Australia.

 The following table describes each of the nominated sites' early and revised land estimates.
 These are subject to surveying and boundary confirmations.

 The community zone includes 20ha land for community agricultural research and development following community expressions of interest.
 This was in response to the 2018 Senate Economics References Committee inquiry, read about the inquiry on the Parliament of Australia website.